-PURPOSE: This randomized phase III trial is studying whole breast radiation therapy to see how well it works compared to partial breast radiation therapy in treating women who have undergone surgery for ductal carcinoma in situ or stage I or stage II breast cancer.
+PURPOSE: This randomized phase III trial is studying radiation therapy to see how well it works compared with or without trastuzumab in treating women with ductal carcinoma in situ who have undergone lumpectomy.

 |Ages Eligible for Study:||18 Years and older|

 - Mixed DCIS and lobular carcinoma in situ (LCIS) allowed

 - HER2 receptor-positive as determined by central testing

 Must have undergone resection by lumpectomy and meets the following criteria: